 Primary Care Physician (PCP)

-In the Core PPO, Buy-Up PPO, and High-Deductible Health Plans, Primary Care Physician (PCP) refers to the doctor you see for regular preventive care and when you have a minor illness.
+In the POS Core, POS Buy-Up, and POS High Deductible Health Plans, Primary Care Physician (PCP) refers to the doctor you see for regular preventive care and when you have a minor illness.
 This is often referred to as your family doctor.
 In the HMO offered to Hawaii employees, a PCP is the doctor you must see for routine care.
 Your PCP is also the doctor who will give you referrals to specialists and other types of care.

 Qualified Life Event